Star Wars: Battlefront: Star Wars Battlefront (2015)

-At an Electronic Entertainment Expo (E3) press conference on June 10, 2013, EA DICE (whose parent company, Electronic Arts, had recently acquired a multi-year license to produce Star Wars video games), unveiled a teaser trailer for a new Star Wars: Battlefront game, built on the Frostbite 3 engine.
+At an Electronic Entertainment Expo (E3) press conference on June 10, 2013, EA DICE (whose parent company, Electronic Arts, had recently acquired a multi-year license to produce Star Wars video games) unveiled a teaser trailer for a new Star Wars: Battlefront game, built on the Frostbite 3 engine.
 The teaser showed a first-person view of the Battle of Hoth, including a crashing Snowspeeder and the foot of an AT-AT.
 DICE showed additional development footage at the 2014 E3 conference.
 The game's title was eventually announced as Star Wars Battlefront.
-In April 2015, EA announced a release date of November 17, 2015 at Star Wars Celebration.
-The game is a reboot of the series, focusing on capturing the look of the films.
+In April 2015, at Star Wars Celebration, EA confirmed the game's release date of November 17, 2015.
+A gameplay trailer involving the Hoth battle debuted at E3 on June 15, 2015.

+Star Wars Battlefront is a reboot of the series, focusing on capturing the look of the Star Wars films.
+It incorporates both first and third-person gameplay perspectives, and focuses on the multiplayer aspect of the series, featuring several different game modes.
+A pseudo-campaign is included in the form of a cooperative experience that can be played alone or with one other player, alongside computer-controlled allies and opponents.
 At launch, four planets were confirmed – Hoth, Tatooine, Endor, and Sullust.
-Unlike its predecessors, Star Wars Battlefront does not feature the Clone Wars era found in the prequel films, nor does it feature content from The Force Awakens; as a result, the hero and villain roster is also limited, at launch including only Luke Skywalker, Han Solo, Leia Organa, Darth Vader, Emperor Palpatine, and Boba Fett.
-Free downloadable content (DLC) for the game was released in December 2015, featuring the planet of Jakku with two new maps and a new multiplayer game mode.
-The game also features both first and third-person gameplay perspectives, similar to its predecessors.
-A gameplay trailer involving the Hoth battle debuted at E3 on June 15, 2015.
-The game features a pseudo-campaign — a cooperative experience allowing the player to experience gameplay with one or two players and computer-controlled allies and opponents.
+Unlike its predecessors, the game does not include the Clone Wars era found in the prequel films, nor does it feature content from Star Wars: The Force Awakens.
+As a result, the hero roster is also limited; at launch, it consisted of Luke Skywalker, Han Solo, Leia Organa, Darth Vader, Emperor Palpatine, and Boba Fett.

-"Outer Rim" is the first DLC pack for the game and was released on March 22, 2016.
-It adds new heroes Nien Nunb and Greedo to the game, four new maps set in Jabba the Hutt's Palace (Palace Garage and Jabba's Palace) on Tatooine and a factory area on Sullust (Sorosuub Refinery and Sorosuub Pipelines), and a new mode called "Extraction".
-The DLC is available for free to all players who have purchased the game's Season Pass, otherwise costing $10.
-The second expansion pack is titled "Bespin" and allows players to fight in the setting of Cloud City, released in September 2016.
-The expansion added more maps along with an additional game mode titled sabotage and new heroes Lando Calrissian and Dengar.
-The third expansion pack, titled "Death Star", was released in September 2016 as well and added the long-awaited Death Star to the game, along with new heroes Chewbacca and Bossk.
-The fourth and final DLC pack was released on December 6, 2016.
-It is based on characters and locations from the film Rogue One, and includes Jyn Erso and Orson Krennic as new playable heroes, and a new game mode set both above and on the planet Scarif.
+The game was supported with several releases of downloadable content (DLC), most of which are included in its season pass.
+The first DLC, featuring two maps set on the planet Jakku and a new multiplayer mode, was released for free in December 2015.
+The second expansion, and the first to be included in the season pass, is Outer Rim, adding two maps – Jabba the Hutt's palace on Tatooine, and an Imperial factory on Sullust – and two playable heroes – Nien Nunb for the Rebellion, and Greedo for the Empire.
+It was released on March 22, 2016.
+The next expansion, Bespin, was released on June 21, 2016, and added a map set in Cloud City on the planet Bespin, as well as Lando Calrissian and Dengar as playable heroes.
+It was followed by the Death Star expansion on September 20, 2016, which saw the addition of a Death Star map and Chewbacca and Bossk as playable heroes.
+The final DLC for the game, Rogue One: Scarif, added content based on the film Rogue One: A Star Wars Story, including a Scarif map and two new heroes: Jyn Erso and Orson Krennic.
+It was released on December 20, 2016.